psi4/psi4/doc/sphinxman/source/sapt.rst

 Here, all previous results are repeated with all relevant exchange terms scaled.
 The scaling factor is reported at the top (here ``1.0072``) and all terms that are scaled are indicated by the ``scal.`` keyword.
-Note that the sSAPT0 energy is reported here if the scaling factor is significantly different from 1.0, otherwise it is reported in the unscaled results.
+The sSAPT0 energy is also reported here.
+If the scaling factor is 1.0, scaled results are still reported to facilitate automatic processing of the output file.